From Morphism Categories to Functor Categories: Introduction

 To get more involved with the aforementioned question, we need to take a glance at the contents of Section $4$.
 For, we recall form \cite{A2} that there exists a functor $\Theta: {\rm H}(\mathcal{C})\lrt\mmod\mathcal{C}$, where $\mmod\mathcal{C}$ is the category of contravariant additive coherent functors on $\mathcal{C}$.
 The objective in Section $4$ is to study $\Theta$ form the point of view of Auslander-Reiten theory.
 We show that $\Theta$ induces an equivalence ${\rm H}(\mathcal{C})/\big<(M\rt 0), (M\st{1}\rt M)\big>\,\simeq\mmod\mathcal{C}$ where $M$ runs through the objects of $\mathcal{C}$.
 Using this, we show that ${\rm H}^{\rm cw}(\mathcal{C})$ admits almost split sequences whenever $\mathcal{C}$ is assumed to be a dualizing variety.
 Furthermore, to conquer the question posed above, it is shown that if $\mathcal{C}$ is an extension-closed dualizing subvariety of $\mmod\Lambda$ then, in many cases, the almost split sequences in ${\rm H}^{\rm cw}(\mathcal{C})$ and ${\rm H}(\mathcal{C})$ coincide.
 Not going off-topic, one more thing will be proved: $\Theta$ respects almost split sequences.

 In Section $5$, we turn to apply some of the results to the case of wide subcategories.
 To illuminate the role and importance of wide subcategories of $\mmod\Lambda$, we must point out that such subcategories arise naturally in the study of $\tau$-tiling theory of $\Lambda$ \cite{AIR} and in connection with determination of certain torsion classes in $\mmod\Lambda$ \cite{MS}.
 These also play significant role in the study of certain classes of universal localizations over $\Lambda$ \cite{MS, HMV1, HMV2}.
 Such classes of modules also appear in classification problems for the so-called $\tau$-tilting finite algebras.
-Among other things, for a given functorially finite wide subcategory $\CX$ of $\mmod\Lambda$ we construct, based on our previous results, an auto-equivalence $\sigma_{\mathcal{X}}: \mathcal{X}\rt \mathcal{X}$ which fulfills the exact sequence in $\mmod \CX$ for every indecomposable module $X$ which is not projective in $\mathcal{X}$; here $\tau_{\mathcal{X}}$ denotes the Auslander-Reiten translation of $\mathcal{X}$ and $P\rt Q\rt X\rt 0$ is the minimal projective presentation of $X$ with respect to $\mathcal{X}$.
+Among other things, for a given functorially finite subcategory $\CX$ of $\mmod\Lambda$ we construct, based on our previous results, an auto-equivalence $\sigma_\CX:\CX\rt \CX$.
+When $\CX$ is assumed to be a functorially finite wide subcategory, we show that $\sigma_\CX$ coincides with the identity functor on $\CX$; this is done by applying a result from \cite{En} indicating that every functorially finite wide subcategory of $\mmod\Lambda$ might be recognized as the module category of some Artin algebra.
+Using this, one obtains an exact sequence in $\mmod \CX$ for every indecomposable module $X$ which is not projective in $\mathcal{X}$; here $\tau_{\mathcal{X}}$ denotes the Auslander-Reiten translation of $\mathcal{X}$ and $P\rt Q\rt X\rt 0$ is the minimal projective presentation of $X$ with respect to $\mathcal{X}$.
 In this regard, recall that for a non-projective $\Lambda$-module $M$ with minimal projective presentation $P\rt Q\rt M\rt 0$, there exists an exact sequence $0\rt\tau(M)\rt \nu(P)\rt \nu(Q)\rt\nu(M)\rt 0$ where $\tau$ and $\nu$ stand respectively for the Auslander-Reiten translation and the Nakayama functor over $\mmod\Lambda$.
 Hence the aforementioned exact sequence of functors resembles, and generalizes, the latter one.
-This is more clarified by showing that when $\mathcal{X}$ is the whole category $\mmod\Lambda$, then $\sigma_{\mathcal{X}}$ is nothing but the identity functor.
-We believe that this observation is convincing-enough to say that the rich treasury behind functorially finite wide subcategories of $\mmod\Lambda$ might be discovered by applying some instruments from functor categories.
+We believe that these observations are convincing-enough to say that the rich treasury behind functorially finite subcategories of $\mmod\Lambda$ might be discovered further by applying some instruments from functor categories.